Trip Details

 • Juphal

-We first fly to Nepaljung in early morning and board another flight to Kathmandu.
+We first fly to Nepaljung in the early morning and board another flight to Kathmandu.
 We meet in the evening and offer you a cultural farewell dinner.

 • BF/Lunch/Dinner